Se habla español

 tire blowout

 Before you leave home, check the tire to ensure it is properly inflated.
-In a tire blowout, deflated spare tires do not do any good.
+Deflated spare tires do not help in a tire blowout.

 The spare tire will also be of little use if you don’t have the equipment to get the flat tire off the vehicle.
 Ensure you have a working jack and the correct lug wrench size.
-Don’t forget to locate any wheel lock or special security adapter for loosening the wheels off the vehicle.
+Don’t forget to locate a wheel lock or special security adapter to loosen the wheels off the vehicle.

 Stay Alert While Driving

-Apart from respecting the speed limits and keeping a safe distance from other vehicles, the most important thing we can do is to be attentive while driving.
-Keeping two hands on the wheel and your full attention to driving is super important in the event of a tire blowout.
+Apart from respecting the speed limits and keeping a safe distance from other vehicles, the most important thing we can do while driving is to be attentive.
+Keeping two hands on the wheel and giving your full attention to driving is super important in the event of a tire blowout.

 A tire blowout will cause the car to pull sharply to one side.
-The vehicle will pull towards oncoming traffic if the blowout is on the front left.
+If the blowout is on the front left, the vehicle will pull towards oncoming traffic.
 An attentive driver, with two hands on the wheel, will gently correct against the pulling motion caused by the flat tire.

-A distracted driver would be more prone to react by jerking the steering wheel and stomping on the brakes.
-This reaction could be disastrous.
-Don’t panic and hit the brakes when you hear the loud noise and feel the steering wheel lunge to the side during a tire blowout.
+A distracted driver is more likely to react by jerking the steering wheel and stomping on the brakes, which could be disastrous.
+Don’t panic; hit the brakes when you hear the loud noise and feel the steering wheel lunge to the side during a tire blowout.

 Keeping your forward motion and the vehicle’s weight evenly distributed on the four tires is essential.
 This will help you stay in your lane and maintain vehicle control.
 Once you have re-established control, you can turn on your emergency flashers or turn indicators and start to edge toward the side of the road.